krr-uno/tExplain/README.md

 * create queries from the scripts located in the `Queries_directory`
 * create narratives in the `Tuples_directory` location
 * create logic programs in the `LogicProgram_directory` location
-* execute xclingo on each tuple, logic program, and query
+* show xclingo output for each narrative, logic program, and query in the `Xclingo_directory` location